 13 Ways to Fix Your Age-Related Back Pain

 As we age, it is normal for our bodies to change.
-Unfortunately, some age-related changes result in pain, particularly in our joints.
+Unfortunately, some age-related changes result in pain, particularly in our back and joints.
 Just because lower back pain in the elderly is common does not mean you have to experience it!
 There are many remedies for back pain in old age available.
 So let’s explore some popular and effective methods to relieve back pain!

 How To Fix a Bad Back – 13 Ways to Improve Age-Related Back Pain

 In short term situations, taking anti-inflammatory medications such as ibuprofen (Advil) or analgesic medications like acetaminophen (Tylenol) can be helpful.
 While these medications help reduce pain in acute injuries, pain medication does not fix back pain.
-If you have to take pain medication every day to relieve pain, seeking out additional treatment options is necessary.
+If you have to take back pain medication every day to relieve pain, seeking out additional treatment options is necessary.

 Being More Physically Active

 Many stretches can help release tight muscles and reduce inflammation in the lower back and legs.
-Daily stretching can help reduce chronic back pain, increase your flexibility, and reduce your chances of getting injured.
+Daily stretching can help reduce chronic age-related back pain, increase your flexibility, and reduce your chances of getting injured.